xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 information about OAL expressions.
 8.1.1 The current document shall be revised and updated.
 8.1.2 A new section shall be created to discuss the use of the set operators.
-8.1.3 A table shall be included that explicitly defines the order of operations in OAL.
+8.1.3 A table shall be included that explicitly defines the precedence rules.
+in OAL.
 8.1.4 The updated document shall be formatted with markdown.